orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 But neither automatically proves:

-- that the input was true or complete
+- that the input was true or complete;
-- that the schema was sufficient
+- that the schema was sufficient;
-- that the circuit or code represented the right policy
+- that the circuit or code represented the right policy;
-- that the operator did not control the observation boundary
+- that the operator did not control the observation boundary;
-- that the anchor was independently reachable
+- that the anchor was independently reachable;
-- that verification was actually exercised
+- that verification was actually exercised;
-- that the verifier was institutionally independent
+- that the verifier was institutionally independent.

 ZK-Proofs and TEEs can be useful components in an A-DAP architecture.

 They do not replace dependency-collapse analysis, external reconstruction, custody review, or institutional accountability.

+---

 ## Challenge Packages